-The 3.8% to 5.2% ABV Schwarzbier features a pale colored foam head with good cling quality that has a nice appearance in a pilsner of flute Schwarzbier glass.
+The 3.8% to 5.2% ABV Schwarzbier features a pale colored foam head with good cling quality that has a nice appearance in a Pilsner flute Schwarzbier glass.
 Schwarzbier pairs wonderfully with food, especially hearty, spicy dishes such as roasted or smoked meats, barbecue, and sausage.
 These beers make great alternatives for winter months, especially when looking for a lighter, but still wintery alternative.

 We are happy to feature a variety of these beers in our monthly beer subscription box.
 Cheers!

 KC Bier Co.